alsiola/pm2-explorer/README.md

 # PM2 Explorer README

 View and interact with currently running PM2 processes within VSCode.
-This extension can be installed from within VSCode by searching for `pm2` in the extensions view, or via the [https://marketplace.visualstudio.com/items?itemName=alex-young.pm2-explorer](Visual Studio Marketplace).
+This extension can be installed from within VSCode by searching for `pm2` in the extensions view, or via the (https://marketplace.visualstudio.com/items?itemName=alex-young.pm2-explorer)[Visual Studio Marketplace].

 ## Features